aroute/cp4d35/README.md

 Identify the default username and password via the official documentation (step 1) [here](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=tasks-setting-up-web-client).

 ---
+**Updated: April 2022**

-**Update: April 2022** The following section has not been re-validated with the latest release.
+The following section has not been re-validated with the latest release.
 Do not perform any of these steps.

 #### Create an API key and profile for the admin account